centreon/centreon-documentation/versioned_docs/version-23.10/integrations/itsm/ot-easyvista-rest-api.md

 ### Add EasyVista custom fields

-> You must refer to the custom fields you have created in EasyVista.
+> If you have created custom fields in EasyVista, you must create them in Centreon too.

 Your custom fields will appear in the pop up that will allow you to open a ticket.
 You must use EasyVista's specific syntax: the name of a custom field must begin with ``e_``.